nathan-a-macleod/mesh-composer/README.md

 ----cameraOrbit.js -> Code allowing the camera to orbit the scene.

-----menus.js -> Handles things like opening and closing menus, as well as going into preview mode.
+----menus.js -> Handles things like opening and closing menus.

-----createBaseModel.js -> Allows the user to click to create vertices, etc.
+----createBaseModel.js -> Allows the user to click to create vertices and create the base model.

 ----three.js -> The THREE.js library file.